 Corporation Cons

-The following steps are to create a domestic Corporation, which is the most common type for businesses.
-The other types of Corporations in Hawaii include a foreign Corporation (an out-of-state Corporation wanting approval to physically operate in the state), a professional Corporation (designated for Corporations offering professional services), or a non-profit Corporation.
+The following steps are to create a domestic Corporation, the most common type for businesses.
+The other types of corporations in Hawaii include foreign corporations (out-of-state corporations wanting to operate in the state physically), professional corporations (designated for corporations offering professional services), and non-profit Corporations.

 Steps to Forming a Corporation in Hawaii